Descriptive Research

 Descriptive Research in the Age of AI and Big Data

-Advances in AI, digital technologies, and big data analytics have significantly expanded the scope of descriptive research.
-Modern organisations now collect massive amounts of descriptive data through social media platforms, customer databases, online transactions, website analytics, wearable technologies, and AI-powered tracking systems.
+Advances in artificial intelligence, digital technologies, and big data analytics have dramatically expanded the capabilities of descriptive research.
+Modern organisations collect enormous volumes of information through websites, mobile applications, social media platforms, customer databases, wearable devices, and AI-powered systems.

 When to Use Descriptive Research

-- the study focuses on current conditions or trends
+- the focus is on current conditions, behaviours, or trends

-- manipulation of variables is unnecessary or impossible
+- manipulation of variables is unnecessary or impractical

 - the goal is observation rather than explanation